-This time of year, we often hear about the crisis of low productivity in North America, linked to whatever the current economic woes may be, whether that’s competitiveness, exchange rates, or lagging GDP, with the accompanying plea that “somebody” needs to do something about the productivity gap.
+This time of year we often hear about the crisis of low productivity in North America linked to whatever the current economic woes may be, whether that’s competitiveness, exchange rates, or lagging GDP, with the accompanying plea that “somebody” needs to do something about the productivity gap.

 The good news is that you already have everything you need – theoretically – to significantly increase your productivity or the productivity in your organization.
-You simply don’t have the process and tools to implement well.
+You simply don’t have the process and tools to implement them well.

 Productivity Tip #1